telerik/kendo-ui-core/docs/aspnet-mvc/mvc-core/tag-helpers.md

 ---
 title: Tag Helpers
-page_title: Tag Helpers | Telerik UI for ASP.NET Core MVC
+page_title: Tag Helpers | Telerik UI for ASP.NET Core
-description: "Learn the basics when working with Telerik Tag Helpers for ASP.NET Core MVC (aka MVC 6)."
+description: "Learn the basics when working with Telerik Tag Helpers for ASP.NET Core (aka MVC 6 or ASP.NET Core MVC)."
-previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers
+previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers, /aspnet-mvc/mvc-6/tag-helpers
 slug: taghelpers_aspnetmvc6_aspnetmvc
 position: 4
 ---

 # Tag Helpers

-The Kendo UI Tag Helpers let the user configure Kendo UI widgets by using the new Tag Helpers feature in ASP.NET Core MVC.
+The Kendo UI Tag Helpers let the user configure Kendo UI widgets by using the new Tag Helpers feature in ASP.NET Core.

 ## Getting Started

 ### Add Tag Helpers

-To configure an ASP.NET Core MVC project that enables you to use the Kendo UI Tag Helpers, you need to add the @addTagHelper directive to your `cshtml` file as demonstrated below.
+To configure an ASP.NET Core project that enables you to use the Kendo UI Tag Helpers, you need to add the @addTagHelper directive to your `cshtml` file as demonstrated below.

 ###### Example